A+

 Is Jacksonville Affordable?

-Wondering if Jacksonville is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Jacksonville, for example, the median home price is 17.3% lower than what folks pay nationally, and monthly rent is 34% lower than the usual rates.
-Plus, income levels matter too, with Jacksonville boasting a median household income of $62,838, which is 22.7% lower than the national average.
+Is Jacksonville an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Jacksonville, the median home price is 17.3% lower than what most folks pay across the country, and monthly rent prices are 34% lower than the usual rates.
+Income levels in Jacksonville come in at $62,838, which is 22.7% lower than the national average.

 What Factors can Influence the Cost of Living in Jacksonville?